cruizer/dup-composer/docs/md/keyring.md

 ```
 # yum install gnome-keyring
 ```
+### Starting GNOME Keyring in an interactive DBUS session

 GNOME Keyring uses DBUS for communication, so Dup-composer has to have access to the DBUS session bus to communicate with the keyring.
 The official Python *keyring* library documentation [shows how to start](https://pypi.org/project/keyring/#using-keyring-on-headless-linux-systems) a DBUS session bus and GNOME Keyring instance interactively, but you can also see the steps below.